SUSE/machinery/export_helpers/containerize_readme.md

 ## Managing Docker containers

-Run container:
+Start the application:

-    docker-compose up
+    $ docker-compose up

+_When started this way you can hit `ctrl-c` and the application will be stopped.)_

-Run container as daemon in background:
+Start the application as daemon in background:

     docker-compose up -d

-Shows list of all running containers:
+Shows a list of all running containers:

     docker-compose ps

-Stop the container:
+Stop the application:

     docker-compose kill

-Remove the container image:
+Remove all containers:

     docker-compose rm -vf